FahimF/GoSync/README.md

 ## Features

+*   **File Versioning & History**: The server maintains a history of file changes, allowing you to browse past versions directly from the web interface.
+*   **Conflict Detection**: Server-side detection of concurrent modifications using base hashes, notifying the client of potential conflicts.
+*   **Client-Side Sync Control**: Toggle synchronization on/off and trigger manual resyncs from the plugin settings.
 *   **Real-time Sync**: Uses WebSockets for instant notifications of changes.
 *   **Web Dashboard**: Monitor connected devices, server logs, and file stats via a built-in web interface.
 *   **Binary Support**: Correctly syncs images, PDFs, and other binary assets alongside Markdown files.